How do I search the Index ?

 Penge was originally part of the Ancient Parish of Battersea and therefore in Surrey.
 In 1888 it became part of the new County of London.
 It is now in the London Borough of Bromley.

 The Manor of Hatcham was in the parish of Deptford which straddled the boundary between Kent and.
 Surrey.
 It was placed in Surrey by a decision of the Justices of Assize in Kent and Surrey in May 1636. (https://en.wikisource.org/wiki/Surrey_Archaeological_Collections/Volume_1/A_Memoir_of_the_Manor_of_Hatcham,_co._Surrey)

 It is now in the London Borough of Lewisham.

 What is an “Ancient Parish”

-An Ancient Parish is a parish that in past time had both ecclesiastical and civil responsibilities.
+An ancient parish is a parish that in past times had both ecclesiastical and civil responsibilities.
 The civil responsibilities were gradually taken over by separate ad hoc bodies.
 Civil parishes were reformed by the Local Government Act 1894 to become the bottom tier of local government in England.
-Ecclesiastical parishes dealt only with church matters.
+Ecclesiastical parishes deal only with church matters.

 Why do some words on the parish pages have dotted lines under them?

-If you hover your cursor over the words you will dee a short definition of the term.
+If you hover your cursor over the words you will see a short definition of the term.
 If you need more information you could try Wikipedia or similar.